SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 Things that could happen to the softwares or applications :-

-- A mistake in your code
+- A mistake in your code;
-- an errors in the language
+- an errors in the language;
-- a malfunction to the software
+- a malfunction to the software;
-- an applications conflicts
+- an applications conflicts;
-- an unforeseeable bugs
+- an unforeseeable bugs;
-- the use cases became beyond the original purposes
+- the use cases became beyond the original purposes;
 - the language used has reached it limits,

 etc,.

-they all could cause potential conflict to our code, causing failure to the hardware, which can cause financial harm and even inflict injuries, harms or even death.
-This must be in absolute caution as some of the mistake or harm are beyond any reasonable developers or anyone working around the software could imagine.
+they all can cause potential conflict to our code, and further down, it could causing fatal failure to the hardware, cause harms, financially or physically, or even death.
+A purdent developer might be able to free him/herself from such fatal errors, and this article are intended to let newbie or those who are not careful to pay more attention and not to take such potential life threatening errors lightly.

-## Programming languages that caused death
+### Programming language that caused death

 I overheard a case online and have me read into it, where a fatal memory error in C has caused a car entering __auto pilot__,  acclerating by itself, crashed the car, killing driver's friend, left driver severe injured, even when the driver did tried all her attempts on pushing hard on the car break [^2].

 Another incident, where a 911 system that ignore calls if the 911 hotline is being called for a number of time within a given period, which happens to have reached the limit and has fatally caused a victim who tries to report a break in to the owner house seeking police aid resulted death.